segmentio/segment-docs/src/privacy/faq.md

 on requires a field that we recommend be classified as Yellow, you can override the recommended setting to send that field downstream.

-## User Deletion and Suppression Questions
+## User deletion and suppression Questions

 ### How can I find my user's userId?

 The easiest way to find a customer's `userId` is by querying an existing tool.
 Specifically, you can use your Segment [data warehouse](https://segment.com/warehouses) to query the `users` table for another known item of information about the user (their email address, for example) and then use that row to find their userId.

 ### How many deletion requests can I send?

 You can send us batches of up to 5,000 `userIds`, or 4 MB, per payload.
 We process these batches asynchronously.
 [Contact Segment](https://segment.com/help/contact/){:target="_blank”} if you need to process more than 110,000 users within a 30 day period.

 ### Which Destinations can I send deletion requests to?